August 26, 2020

 - Write a poem each week in response to assignments throughout the course.

-- Share our poetry with each other for feedback.
+- Share your poetry with each other for feedback.

 Week One—Establish a Writing Practice

-One of the best ways to produce new work is to commit to a regular practice.
-By joining our writing circle each week, you will strengthen your writing muscles, practice saying no to your internal editor, and form a community for encouragement, inspiration, and support.
+One of the best ways to produce new poetry is to commit to a regular writing practice.
+By joining our writing circle each week, you will strengthen your creative writing muscles, practice saying no to your internal editor, and form a digital writing community for encouragement, inspiration, and support.

 Week Two—Sift for Gold